bio-tools/biotoolsDocs/IFB_tools.rst

 * **Contributions policy** is information about policy for making contributions to the software project.
 * **Governance** is information about the software governance model.
 * **Installation instructions** are instructions how to install the software.
-* **Manual** is information on how to use the software, structured into a comprehensive user manual (don't just link here to general documentation).
+* **User manual** is information on how to use the software, structured into a comprehensive user manual (don't just link here to general documentation).
 * **Release notes** are notes about a software release or changes to the software (a change log).
 For example a CHANGELOG.md file on GitHub.

 * pick all of the types that apply to a given page of documentation